rtgdk/PNG-Sequence-Generator-For-Text-Animation/README.md

 # Set Up
 1. Decide which animation you want to save.
 2. Copy the link to the animation.
-3. Set the page width and height accordingly in the code
+3. Set the Page Clip Rectangle accordingly in the code

 # How it Works